-Every day we find ourselves bogged down by social media posts, email updates, and long text chains.
+Every day we find ourselves bogged down by social media posts, email updates, long text chains.
 In an increasingly digital world, where communication is as easy as pressing a button, it’s easy to forget why it’s important to talk to people in person (this is even more important during trying times like the pandemic, than ever before).

 Now, I’m not one of those anti-technology people.
 I don’t like to gripe about millennials and their phones; the way we interact with other people is changing, and that’s okay.
 There are benefits – business and personal – to texting, email, and even Facebook.
 After all, I’m communicating with you over the internet right now.